- About Kansas Asphalt

 As you examine the means of reaching the various goals for your company, don’t forget to look to your parking lot.
 It is essential to work with a provider that understands federal and local regulations, material options, the proximity of necessary resources and your goals.
 A responsible management company will create a customized maintenance program that will not only extend the life of your lot from 4 to 12 years, but will also extend your campaigns of customer service, sustainability and compliance to your parking lots, creating a great lasting impression with your customer.

-Christie Knable is the VP of Marketing for K.A.I.
-Total Pavement Management.
-K.A.I.
-Total Pavement Management (KAI) is a nationwide parking lot management company.
-Headquartered in Kansas, K.A.I. has field offices with experienced construction managers across the country, with certifications that range from traffic control to OSHA30 to ADA compliance to storm water management.
-K.A.I. uses responsible paving practices for its clients across the country.
-For more information on how K.A.I. can help you manage your parking lot with an eye on your sustainability, customer service, and compliance goals, reach them at email@example.com or call toll free at 877-384-2280.
-K.A.I.
-Total Pavement Management is a division of Kansas Asphalt, Inc.
+Kansas Asphalt has field offices with experienced construction managers across the country, with certifications that range from traffic control to OSHA30 to ADA compliance to storm water management.
+For more information on how Kansas Asphalt can help your parking lot contribute to your sustainability, compliance and customer service goals, contact us at email@example.com or at 877-384-2280.
+Kansas Asphalt is a certified woman-owned business.